aquasecurity/tfsec/README.md

 ## Included Checks

-Currently, checks are mostly limited to AWS resources, though support for more common providers will be added in the coming weeks.
+Currently, checks are mostly limited to AWS/Azure resources, though support for more common providers will be added in the coming weeks.

 | Code    | Provider | Description |
 |---------|----------|-------------|